Lyric Shen

-Lyric Shen (born 1993) is an American artist based in Los Angeles, California.
-Shen is a sex workers' rights activist.
+Lyric Shen (born 1993) is an American visual artist.
+Her interdisciplinary practice is focused on sculpture and tattooing, and also includes working in ceramics, installation art, movement-based performance, works on paper, and metal fabrication.
+Shen’s work engages themes of memory, labor, sexuality, material culture, and collective production; and she is a sex workers' rights activist.
+Shen is based in Los Angeles, California.

-Notable Art
+Early life and education

+Lyric Shen was born in 1993 in Goleta, California, where she was also raised.

+Shen studied at Cranbrook Academy of Art (class of 2022), where she focused on ceramics and material-based practices.

+Career

+Shen works across multiple mediums including ceramic, paper, metal, movement, and tattoo-based imagery.
+Her ceramic works often incorporate soda-fired stoneware techniques and emphasize surface treatment and sculptural form.
+In addition to ceramics, Shen produces metal-based sculptural works that combine industrial materials with organic and synthetic elements.
+According to Cultured magazine, Shen’s work has been noted for its material experimentation and engagement with contemporary ceramic discourse.

-Shen was featured in art exhibitions such as Jupiter Finger, hosted by Real Pain Los Angeles and Wall Sits by the art collective Kunstverein München.
+Shen was featured in art exhibitions such as Jupiter Finger (2021), hosted by Real Pain Los Angeles, and Wall Sits (2019) by the art collective Kunstverein München.
 The artist uses the mediums of movement, ceramic, paper, metal, and tattoo art.

 Shen produced a collage and painting series, a four-page spread in collaboration with volume two of the All Sex Workers Go to Heaven collective zine.
 Shen's ceramic piece, crafted using soda-fired stoneware, S. Flower Tray, was displayed at an art exhibition at Kunstverein München in 2019.
 The artist's metalwork, Jewel Stand, was exhibited at Jupiter Finger.
 The base of Jewel Stand is crafted from steel, and the central tabletop section is created from resin, clay, condoms, and plant matter.